Updated June 23, 2020

 It doesn’t matter if that sweetness contains calories or not.
 It doesn’t matter if it is sugar or an artificial sweetener.

 Artificial sweeteners, such as stevia, may also interfere with our gut bacteria.
 Scientists think that the type of gut bacteria we have is a factor in obesity.
+It is not clear if this is a good or a bad side effect yet.
+Scientists are still trying to figure this out.

 Some people actually gain weight by consuming artificial sweeteners.